asledgehammer/PipeWrench/readme.md

 ### Versioning

 We automate the release process using github actions.
 Version numbers are based on PZ versions, with an additional patch release version at the end.
 For example `41.73.3` would be the `41.73` PZ version, but with 3 updates to correct typing issues.
-Note this is not strictly semver and there may be breaking fixes in a minor patch version!
+Note this is not strictly semver and there may be breaking fixes in a minor patch version.

 ### Creating a release